Ineffective project management leads to 12% resource waste. One reason is that only 1 in 4 organizations use project management software.

 Wrike is a cloud-based intelligent work management platform built for modern teams.
 It offers classic project management views such as List, Kanban board, and Gantt chart.

-Thanks to customizable dashboards which help you gain 360° visibility across departments.
-You can visualize progress and team performance with real-time insights.
+Thanks to customizable dashboards, you can visualize progress and team performance with real-time insights.
+Gain 360° visibility across departments.
 Also, visual proofing and automated approvals help shorten the feedback loop.